splunk/splunk-demo-musicdashboard/blogpost/blogpost.md

 (Notice how we can easily parameterize the `search` attribute using `$...$` tokens.
 Check out the JavaScript later for the token replacements.)

 Now all we need to do is wire these two UI widgets together using some straighforward JavaScript.
-After the we render the Sankey diagram in this line of code:
+Look for these two lines of code in the inline `<script>` tag:

 	// Put data into Sankey diagram
     sankeyHelper.renderSankey(nodes, links, setup.svg, setup.sankey, setup.path);

-Let's add:
+Right below it, let's add this:

 	// Interactivity
     var interactiveSearch = AppFx.Components.getInstance('interactive-search');